LittleHeronCodes/LittleHeronCodes.github.io/_drafts/2023-01-11-Adventures-in-R-package.md

 [img]

-We can also test build check if everything works fine by running `build`.
+We can also test build check if everything works fine by running `check` which will run R CMD.
+Incidentally, this is the result of check for my personal function pack Lazy2:

+[img]

 ## Step 4.
 Install

-Now we can install the package.
+Now we can install the package locally.

 ```R
 install()
 ```

-This can also be run from the parent directory like this:
+This can also be run from a different directory like this:

 ```R
 setwd('..')